Is TikTok getting banned in more than 30 states in the US?

 Still, US officials inspecting the company’s technology seemed like a solution.
 Considering data privacy is an industry worry, they might have capitalized by investing in data protection and supporting independent platform research.
 It might have met US politicians halfway and addressed the matter proactively, honestly, and collaboratively.
 The US IT sector may have benefited from them.

-These state-level prohibitions won’t stop you, as a citizen, from using them on your own devices.
-That being said, this development is part of a larger trend toward stricter laws for digital corporations with global operations.
-As governments and businesses continue to address concerns about digital security and data privacy, this might entail additional changes and limits in the future.
+These state-level prohibitions won’t prevent you, the citizen, from using them on your personal devices.
+That said, this news is part of an overall trend in the direction of tougher laws for global digital corporations.
+As governments and businesses learn more about the potential implications of machine-generated content, this may lead to further measures and restrictions in the future.

-Instead, they aggressively engaged costly lobbyists and even mobilized its young American customers to phone their lawmakers in Congress, a disastrous mistake.
-Pop-up ads advised users to ‘Let Lawmakers know what they represents for you and persuade them to vote NO.’ Certain congressional offices got over 1,000 calls every day.
+Instead, they did what you are supposed to do — hired pricey lobbyists and even activated its young customers in America so they could phone their lawmakers in Congress, an egg-laying error.
+Pop-up ads urged users to ‘Let Lawmakers know what they means to you and convince them to vote NO.’ Some congressional offices received more than 1,000 calls per day.

-Given Uber’s success in mobilizing people to campaign against laws it disliked, this may have looked like a smart tactic.
-TikTok neglected a key difference: Uber is American.
-TikTok exacerbated its condition by interfering in US politics, presenting a second big danger to the public.
+Considering Uber’s success in getting people moving to campaigns against laws it didn’t like, this might have seemed a clever tactic.
+TikTok didn’t appreciate one crucial difference: Uber is American.
+TikTok was wracked by this ailment, and worsened it by interfering in US politics — creating a second large threat to the public.

-Over the last decade, everyday Americans and policymakers have become worried about social media’s disproportionate impact on users’ ideas, behaviors, and voting choices and how unfriendly foreign actors may use the main platforms.
-This danger is real and threatens American democracy.
-We know Russia and others attempt to meddle in American and European polls.
+In the past decade, average Americans and policymakers have expressed concerns over social media’s outsized ability to shape users’ ideas, behaviors and voting choices, as well as how unfriendly foreign actors might use mainstream platforms.
+This danger is real, and it poses a threat to American democracy.
+We know Russia and others try to interfere in American and European elections.

-In this scenario, TikTok user mobilization was a warning bell for elected politicians’ personnel.
-Many who answered the call didn’t know why they were opposed.
-A foreign-owned corporation shamelessly showed how simple it was to influence people for its own gain, demonstrating that it understood how much political power it could wield.
-The US suddenly and appropriately focused on Chinese voter manipulation instead of Russian.
+In this case, TikTok user mobilization acted as an early alarm for elected political staff.
+For the many who heeded that call, there was no clear reason why they were opposed.
+A foreign-owned company brazenly illustrated how easy it was to manipulate people for its own profit, showing that it knew how much political power it could wield.
+The US abruptly and rightly turned its attention from Russian voter manipulation to Chinese.

-The United States’ data privacy laws have changed significantly over the years in response to rising concerns about the collection, use, and protection of personal data.
-In the past, state- and sector-specific legislation governing data privacy in the US was sometimes inconsistent and fragmented.
-Although there were some notable advancements in the security of personal health information with the passage of the historic Health Insurance Portability and Accountability Act (HIPAA) in 1996, there were still few complete data privacy laws.
+Over time, the United States has enacted various data privacy laws in response to increasing concerns and issues related to personal data collection, use, and protection.
+In the US, laws governing data privacy were at times inconsistent and fragmented between them, by state or industry.
+Although there were some meaningful enhancements to the security of personal health information after Congress enacted the landmark Health Insurance Portability and Accountability Act (HIPAA) in 1996, few all-encompassing data privacy laws had emerged.

-The emergence of digital technologies and online services in the early 2000s led to demands for more robust privacy measures.
-2018 saw the passage of the California Consumer Privacy Act (CCPA), which was a landmark law that gave customers more control over their personal information and raised the bar for data privacy laws.
-The CCPA established the right to access, erase, and withdraw consent from the sale of personal data, which sparked state laws of a similar kind.
+The emergence of stronger digital technologies and online services in the early 2000s led to calls for tighter privacy protections.
+The California Consumer Privacy Act (CCPA) was passed in 2018 — a landmark measure that gave their citizens greater control over how their personal data was used, and raised the bar for Data Privacy legislation.
+The CCPA established rights to access, erase and opt out of the sale of personal data, and served as a model for state laws of that kind.

 In Video: User Reaction For the TikTok Ban(source: Inside Edition)